Layers of Fear: Development

 Layers of Fear was heavily inspired by P.T., a teaser game for the cancelled video game Silent Hills.
 The plot, in particular the ending with the blank canvas, closely parallels Anthony M. Rud's short story "A Square of Blank Canvas" from the April 1924 issue of Weird Tales.
 The game uses the Unity game engine.

+In 2016, Aspyr Media and Daydream released an Android port called Layers of Fear: Solitude.
+An iOS version was released in 2019 but it was removed shortly afterward for reasons unknown.
+A remake of Layers of Fear and its sequel using Unreal Engine 5 was released in 2023, featuring additional and revised narrative content.

 Reception

 Nick Monroe of The Escapist praised the game.
 "A magnum opus (...)
 A superb example of making story and atmosphere work together (...)
 Layers of Fear achieves its goal of making you scared as a player, instead of just existing as something scary".
 Matt Ferguson from Syfy Games praised the storytelling calling it "Perfection" and saying the game was, "an evocatively thrilling horror game: it strikes a fantastic balance between narrative, gameplay, atmospheric immersion."
 Patricia Hernandez of Kotaku said "Layers of Fear is one of the biggest horror surprises of the year."
 Danielle Riendeau and Dave Tach of Polygon said "Layers of Fear is like P.T. on drugs."
 Matt Thrower from GameSpot rated the game a 7/10 saying, "Stacked up like the rickety tiers of a Gothic building, Layers of Fear proves aptly named."
 Leon Hurley praised the game in a GamesRadar review, stating "it's one of the best horror games I've ever played and literally creates a new tool set for interactive scares."
 He complimented the game's art and the "unease from a horror experience" it provides, giving it a maximum score.

 Choi Rad of IGN found the subject of the game interesting but declared the game "not scary", "lacking tension", and that "every time he started to enjoy the flow, it was broken by small puzzle challenges that just aren't fun to solve."
 Joe Juba of Game Informer echoed Rad's statements critiquing the game's telegraphed scares, noting that it felt like a haunted house at a carnival rather than P.T., declaring that "After a scary moment, it doesn't allow players enough breathing room, because the next one is always immediately around the corner.
 Every time you enter a room or a hallway, something happens."